Why this guide exists

 |---|---|---|

-| Google (Workspace) | > 0.1% sustained | Account review; potential sending suspension |
+| Google (Workspace) | Same bulk-sender rules apply to Workspace-sent mail | Account review; potential sending suspension if abuse confirmed |

-| Microsoft (365 Tenant) | > 0.3% | Outbound spam policy triggers tenant-level block |
+| Microsoft (365 Tenant) | No published numeric threshold | Outbound spam policy can trigger a tenant-level send block |

 Campaign auto-paused; sending mailbox rate-limited